jov-ahn/DDWA-Assg2/README.md

 Provide us insights about your design process, focusing on who this website is for, what it is that they want to achieve and how your project is the best way to help them achieve these things.

-In particular, as part of this section we recommend that you provide a list of User Stories, with the following general structure:
+### User Stories
-- As a user type, I want to perform an action, so that I can achieve a goal.
+- As a higher up of a Boutique Hotel, I want to have an app that is clean, professional and easy to view to have a focused work flow
+- As a higher up of a Boutique Hotel, I want to have an app with a modern, bright and professional colour scheme to not only motivate myself with the work in mind but also provide more life to the product.

 This section is also where you would share links to any wireframes, mockups, diagrams etc. that you created as part of the design process.
 These files should themselves either be included as a pdf file in the project itself (in an separate directory)